 Snæfellsjökull National Park was molded by this ancient eruption, as lava flows created bizarre rock formations cave networks, and coastal lava tubes.

 Inspiring writers and artists for centuries, Snæfellsjökull National Park is famous for being the entrance to the center of the Earth in Jules Verne’s novel.

 Vatnajökull National Park Overview

-Things to do in Vatnajökull National Park
+Activities in Vatnajökull National Park

 Driving and camping in Vatnajökull National Park

-The Vatnajökull National Park can be approached from the ring road to the north and the south.
-The ring road hugs the eastern coast just outside of the park.
-Areas of the park can be accessed year round but things get a little trickier in winter.
-There are areas in the highlands and the more remote interior that can only be driven by 4x4 and may be completely closed at times.
+The Vatnajökull National Park can be approached from either the north or south by taking Iceland’s Ring Road, which hugs the country’s eastern coast just outside the park.
+Although areas of the park can be accessed year-round, things get a little trickier in winter.
+There are areas in the Highlands and the more remote interior that can only be driven by 4x4 and may be completely closed at times.

 Due to Vatnajökull’s size, there are five visitor sections in the park and the whole area is divided into four zones that are separately managed.
 Camping in the Vatnajökull National Park is a brilliant opportunity to spot the Northern Lights in Iceland, away from all light pollution.
 There are several campsites to choose between in the southern reaches of the park.
 There are also further campsites that lie just outside the borders of the park.

 If you are driving the southern portion of the Ring Road, we recommend the campgrounds close to the towns of Vik and Hofn.
 They are very convenient places for exploring Iceland’s South Coast.